gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

-Contributing to Bitcoin Core
+Contributing to Gridcoin Research
 ============================

-The Bitcoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Gridcoin Research project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.